 Apart from weight, the size and shape of camera are also important factors in choosing the best HD camera for your drone.
-You want to make sure the camera can actually fit on your mini quad frame, and consider how the shape of the camera might affect your aircraft’s aerodynamics.
+You want to make sure the camera can actually fit on your mini quad frame.
+Make sure the shape of the camera doesn’t affect your aircraft’s aerodynamics too much.

 A wide and tall camera like the Xiaomi Yi or GoPro Hero takes little “front to back” space, but it’s not the most aerodynamic shape as it blocks more airflow during flight and slows the overall speed of your quad.

 A low profile camera, such as the Runcam 2 or Foxeer Legend, is more aerodynamic but it requires more top space on the frame.
 That isn’t much of a problem for “H” style frames, but it gets tricky on some tight “X” frame builds.

 “Box” style cameras are a good balance between air resistance and required mounting space, good examples are the GoPro Session, Runcam 3 and Foxeer Box.
 These days there are many modern mini quad frames which provide a dedicated location on the frame to place an HD camera.
 They’re even designing mounts and protective cases for these cameras which can be 3D printed.

 One of the most important factors in choosing the best HD camera for mini quad is probably image quality.

 The most popular resolution I see people using for FPV are 1080p and 2.4K.
 4K is also slowly gaining popularity in HD drone videos but mostly in aerial photography platforms.
 Cameras that are capable of shooting at such high resolution tend to be more expensive, especially so considering the size and weight limitation we are faced with.

 There are a few things to consider when deciding what resolution you want to use:

 - Higher resolution means larger video files; Editing large videos require a higher spec computer to work well